Attitude (heraldry): Tricorporated

+Attitudes of herbivores

+Herbivores are generally "docile" animals like deer, horses, sheep, etc. They use many of the same terms listed under "beasts" above but have several terms that are reserved for non-predatory animals.

+At Bay

+Herbivores are described as at bay when they are standing still while looking in the direction their body is positioned (i.e., dexter or sinister).
+It is the same as statant.

+At Gaze

+When herbivores are standing still while looking toward the viewer, it is called at gaze.
+It is the herbivore version of statant guardant.

+Forcené

+When a unicorn, horse or other horse-like animal "rears up" in what the beasts describe as rampant, it is called forcené (forcene, lit. 'rabid').
+This term is not used for non-horse-like herbivores.

+Leaping, Springing

+Leaping or springing describe docile animals leaping, usually with both hind legs on the ground.
+These terms can be used interchangeably to describe the beasts' salient attitude for herbivores.

+Lodged

+A docile/herbivorous animal, such as a stag or sheep, lying down with head erect is called lodged ("lying down").
+This term is used in place of couchant.

 Pascuant

-Herbivores can be shown as pascuant; that is, "grazing", or paissant ("peaceful") with head lowered to the same level as their four legs, as the head of a cow would be when eating grass.
+Herbivores can be shown as pascuant ("grazing") or paissant ("peaceful"), with head lowered to the same level as their four legs, as the head of a cow would be when eating grass.

+Trippant

+Trippant ("striding") is used to describe stags and other deer-like animals of the chase (prey) in place of passant.

-Attitudes of birds
+Attitudes of birds and bats

-Some attitudes describe the positioning of birds.
+Some attitudes describe the positioning of birds and bats.
 The eagle is so often found displayed in early heraldry that this position came to be presumed of the eagle unless some other attitude is specified in the blazon.
+The same applies to bats.

 The terms expanded and elevated or abaissé and inverted are similar terms often used interchangeably in heraldry but have specific meanings.
 There is also sometimes confusion between a rising bird with displayed wings and a displayed bird.
 The difference is that rising birds face either to the dexter or in trian aspect and have their feet on the ground.
 Displayed birds face the viewer, have their legs splayed out, and the tail is completely visible.

 Several terms refer to the particular position of the wings, rather than the attitude of the bird itself.
 A bird in nearly any attitude, except overt, may have its wings displayed or addorsed.